-DISCOVER OAXACA ITINERARY
+DISCOVER SOUTHERN MEXICAN ITINERARY

-Monday, February 6, Day 1 – Meet in Oaxaca, capital of the state with the same name.
+Tuesday, February 5, Day 1 – Meet in Oaxaca, capital of the state with the same name.
 Because flights may arrive late, we have no formal activities scheduled for today.
 Lodging during the tour is at the Posada de Chencho, a lovely guest house 20 minutes walking from the Zocálo

-TOUR SIZE: This tour will operate with minimum of 8 people and maximum 16.
+TOUR SIZE: This tour will operate with minimum of 8 people and maximum 12.

 TOUR REGISTRATION: To register, please carefully read TERMS AND CONDITIONS, complete RESERVATION FORM, and send signed with deposit.
 Make checks payable to Copper Canyon Wildflower Tours, send to Linda Ford, 244 NY 355, Poestenkill, NY 12140.
 Questions: email@example.com or call (518) 283-4201.